nschorgh/CaveXML/cavexml.md

 > "The systematic documentation, mapping and publication of data about caves (excepting entrance locations) is a responsibility of all users of the cave environment, and should be encouraged by management authorities."
 > *Guidelines for Cave and Karst Protection*, Working Group on Cave and Karst Protection (1997)

-The Informatics Commission of the Internationl Union of Speleology (UISIC) has drafted guidelines for a data exchange standards with over 700 fields.
-CaveXML builds on these recommendations for the much smaller number of elements used in CaveXML.
+The Informatics Commission of the Internationl Union of Speleology (UISIC) has drafted guidelines for a data exchange standard with over 700 fields.
+CaveXML builds on these recommendations for the much smaller number of elements it uses.

 A CaveXML database has the following structure, where each record corresponds to a cave or cave system:

         <CaveDataBase>
           <record>
             ...
           </record>

           <record>